fjames86/ntlm/README.md

 ((:NAME "User2" :PASSWORD "5555"))
 ```

-## 4. TODO
+## 4. Notes

 * Needs much more error checking, e.g. analyzing the flags to make sure information is present
 * There are several different versions of "NTLM": v1, v2, with session security etc.
 These should all be handled seamlessly.
+Currently I just use some default values that work for me.

 ## 5. License
 Licensed under the terms of the MIT license.